Microbial Bioactives

 Despite these advances, important challenges persist.
 Computational predictions are inherently limited by existing databases and training sets, potentially biasing discovery toward known biosynthetic classes (Weber & Kim, 2016).
 Additionally, many activation strategies remain labor-intensive and strain-specific, limiting scalability.
 The heterogeneity observed across studies in this review reflects both biological complexity and methodological fragmentation, underscoring the need for more standardized, high-throughput activation and screening pipelines.

-In conclusion, the findings of this systematic review and meta-analysis support a unifying model in which microbial secondary metabolite discovery is most effective when genomics, activation strategies, and metabolomics are applied in concert.
+In conclusion, the findings of this systematic review support a unifying model in which microbial secondary metabolite discovery is most effective when genomics, activation strategies, and metabolomics are applied in concert.
 The consistent statistical advantages observed for integrated approaches validate the conceptual shift away from purely culture-based screening toward data-driven, systems-level discovery.
 As bioinformatics tools mature and experimental platforms become more scalable, the systematic exploration of microbial BGCs is poised to play a central role in addressing urgent biomedical and biotechnological challenges.

 5. Limitations